kdboller/kdboller.github.io/_posts/2017-05-20-data-informed-rolling-forecast.markdown

 <p>
 I’ve written about <a href="https://www.periscopedata.com/blog/building-the-periscope-cache-with-amazon-redshift.html" target="_blank">Periscope's data cache</a> before, and it proved to be extremely helpful in this case.
 Our data engineering team, which is very lean and always busy, is currently investigating <a href="http://blog.panoply.io/the-spectrum-of-redshift-athena-and-s3" target="_blank">Redshift Spectrum</a> to make CSVs and other flat files “first class citizens”.
 In the meantime, we’ve used Periscope’s data cache in several ways.
-As one example, we’ve been able to accomplish cross database joins, one source in MySQL and the other in Postgres, while also combining data from a flat
+As one example, we’ve been able to accomplish cross database joins, one source's database in MySQL and the other in Postgres, while also combining data from a flat
 CSV file in order to generate 20+ charts for a time-sensitive dashboard; this dashboard satisfied one of our sports’ subscriber attribution reporting requests in probably 1/20th the time it might have taken to incorporate a proprietary ETL approach.
 </p>